DISTANT DANCES

 WHAT TO EXPECT AT A DISTANT DANCES CLASS?

-Classes are led by dancer and choreographer Kyra Norman, and grounded in Kyra's 20+ years of experience and training in movement and dance, particularly improvisation i.e. making things up as we go along, thinking creatively about what's available in a given situation, and what we might want to make from that.
+Classes are led by choreographer Kyra Norman, and grounded in Kyra's 20+ years of experience and training in movement and dance, particularly improvisation i.e. making things up as we go along, thinking creatively about what's available in a given situation, and what we might want to make from that.

 Together we create a welcoming space for people (of all ages, bodies, backgrounds) to find ease, challenge and joy in the experience of co-existing with others, on the move, with a lively, generous group of movers and excellent music, in a beautiful venue.